Muskan-kumari1/javascript.md/project.md

 <br>

 # 3. What can Javascript do?

-> Javascript can dynamically modify and HTML page.
->
-> Javascript can vaildate user input Javascript can vaildate user input.
->
-> Javascript can be used to create cookies.
->
-> Javascript is a full-featured programming language.
->
-> Javascript user interaction does not require any communication with the server.

-# 4. What makes Javascript unique?

-> Support by all major browsers and enabled by default.
->
-> Complex things are done simply.
->
-> Full intergration with HTML/CSS.
+**Interact with Users**: It can respond to user actions like clicking buttons, filling out forms, or moving the mouse.
+This makes websites interactive, allowing things like dropdown menus, image sliders, and games.
+**Update Web Pages**: JavaScript can change the text, images, and layout of a web page without needing to reload the whole page.*
+**Form Validation**: JavaScript can check data in forms to ensure correct and complete information is submitted.
+**Responsive Design**: JavaScript can adjust the page layout based on screen size or device, making the website look good on both mobile and desktop.

-# 5. How to use Javascript with HTML?
+# 4. How to use Javascript with HTML?

->You can add JavaScript code in an HTML document by employing the dedicated HTML tag <script> that wraps around JavaScript code.
+**Include JavaScript in HTML**: You can write JavaScript code directly inside an HTML file using the <script> tag.

->
->The <script> tag can be placed in the <head> section of your HTML or in the <body> section, depending on when you want the JavaScript to load.
->
->Generally, JavaScript code can go inside the document <head> section in order to keep it contained and out of the main content of your HTML document.
->
->However, if your script needs to run at a certain point within a page’s layout when using document.write() to generate content, you should put it at the point where it should be called, usually within the <body> section.
+**Place the JavaScript Code**: Insert your JavaScript code between the <script> tags, usually inside the <body> section.

-# 6. HOW to use internal Javascript?
+# 5. HOW to use internal Javascript?

 > Javascript can be inserted into documents by using the SCRIPT tag.
 >